What’s Fiji’s population?

 Is there trekking?

 Yes, the Fiji Islands has several national park-type facilities and other areas where you can hike and camp.
+Check out seven reasons why trekking is great in Fiji.

 How much does it cost for a two tank dive in Fiji?